BU-ISCIII/virology_training/resources/galaxy/exercises/SARS-CoV-2_trainig.md

 The first step in variant calling is generate a pileup file.
 For that you just have to search for "_mpileup_" in the search bar and select "_samtools mpileup multi-way pileup of variants_".
 Then select the following parameters:

-3. In BAM file(s) you can select more than one ivar trimmed .bam file by selecting both alignments with ctrl
+3. In BAM file(s) select only one ivar Trimmed bam file
 4. Set advanced options > Advanced
 5. Disable read-pair overlap detection > Yes
 6. Do not discard anomalous read pairs > Yes